-The New Zealand Local Government Funding Agency (LGFA) are one of the main lenders to New Zealand Councils.
-As our key lender, LGFA have set a limit on how much they believe our Council can comfortably borrow, based on our net debt (that's external borrowing less cash and investments) compared to revenue.
-We are currently undertaking a credit rating assessment and have assumed this will be completed successfully in the next few months, at that point our debt to revenue limit set by LGFA would be 280%, and interest to revenue limit would be 20%.
+The New Zealand Local Government Funding Agency are one of the main lenders to New Zealand councils.
+As our key lender, Local Government Funding Agency has set a limit on how much they believe our Council can comfortably borrow, based on our net debt

+(that's external borrowing less cash and investments) compared to revenue.
+We are currently undertaking a credit rating assessment and have assumed this will be completed successfully in the next few months, at that point our debt to revenue limit set by Local Government Funding Agency would be 280 percent, interest to rates revenue limit would be 30 percent, and interest to total revenue limit would be 20 percent.

-In our Treasury Management Policy, which has been reviewed as part of setting this Long Term Plan, we have set our internal limits below those deemed acceptable by LGFA with our debt to revenue limit set at 250%, and interest to revenue limit set 20%.
-These are limits not targets.
-In our Long Term Plan we project the maximum debt to revenue being 209% by 2031 before dropping to 192% with repayment by 2034.
+In our Treasury Management Policy, which has been reviewed as part of setting this Long Term Plan, we have set our internal limits below those deemed acceptable by the Local Government Funding Agency with our net debt to total revenue limit set at 250 percent, and net interest to rates revenue limit set at 15 percent.
+These are limits not targets, and the Council has set them in consideration of the broader financial projections of Council, and in consideration of the covenant limits indicated by Local Government Funding Agency and other alignment with other similar limits set by other councils across New Zealand.
+In our Long Term Plan we project the maximum debt to revenue being 207 percent by 2031 before dropping to 190 percent with repayment by 2034.

-Based on this projection that means we would have at minimum \$63m available to us to respond to unanticipated events while staying within this limit and up to \$140m if we went to the 280% limit allowed by our lenders.
+Based on this projection that means we would have at minimum \$66 million available to us to respond to unanticipated events while staying within this limit and up to \$140 million, on average across the 10 years, if we went to the 280 percent limit allowed by our lenders.

 Investment in capital expenditure is the major driver of the projected increase in borrowings, with \$197 million in capital expenditure to meet demand and essential investment in infrastructure to improve levels of service.
-Council has carefully considered the timing of the capital programme and the associated borrowing requirements to ensure that we can best meet the needs of current and future generations.
+The Council has carefully considered the timing of the capital programme and the associated borrowing requirements to ensure that we can best meet the needs of current and future generations.

-The significance of three-waters on debt and debt limits
+The significance of Three Waters on debt and debt limits

-Central government have confirmed that the three-waters reform programme will not proceed.
+Central government have confirmed that the Three Waters reform programme will not proceed.
 At this stage, however, the tougher regulations remain in place, requiring significant upgrades to our assets and services over the coming decades in order to comply.

-The emerging dominance of three-waters has prompted several changes or considerations in our proposed Financial Strategy for this LTP.
-One of the key issues with water, as highlighted in more detail in the Infrastructure Strategy in Volume II, is the acknowledged requirement for significant new projects to address historic under-investment and maintain service level expectations at the minimum standards that Council must achieve as set by regulators like Taumata Arowai.
+The emerging dominance of Three Waters has prompted several changes or considerations in our proposed Financial Strategy for this Long Term Plan.
+One of the key issues with water, as highlighted in more detail in the Infrastructure Strategy, is the acknowledged requirement for significant new projects to address historic under-investment and maintain service level expectations at the minimum standards that the Council must achieve as set by regulators like Taumata Arowai.

-The volume of investment required over the next 30 years far outweighs Council's ability to secure borrowings to support the programme, irrespective of the additional affordability issues this increased investment would have on ratepayers.
+The volume of investment required over the next 30 years far outweighs the Council's ability to secure borrowings to support the programme, irrespective of the additional affordability issues this increased investment would have on ratepayers.